-The ARCO Consumer Code was first launched in 2015 and revised in 2017 to provide a benchmark for good practice within the Retirement Community sector.
+Launched in 2015 and revised in 2017, the ARCO Consumer Code is continuously reviewed to ensure that it provides the benchmark for good practice within the Integrated Retirement Community sector.

-The Code applies to Retirement Communities in the UK that are registered with ARCO by full members (also known as Approved Operators) as well as provisional and prospective members.
+The Code applies to Integrated Retirement Communities in the UK that have been registered with ARCO by ARCO Approved Operators, as well as Provisional and Prospective members of ARCO.

-What does the Consumer Code mean for Retirement Community Operators, Customers and Residents?
+What does the Consumer Code mean for Integrated Retirement Community Operators, Customers and Residents?

 How do we ensure standards are met?